Published by Carl Hedinger. Last Updated on February 25, 2024.

 The Old Edwards community also includes a mountainous golf course, pools, tennis courts, a fitness center, and shopping opportunities.

-Old Edwards is one of our favorite luxury resorts in North Carolina because of how conveniently everything is laid out for its guests and its beautiful surroundings in Highlands.
+Old Edwards is one of our favorite luxury resorts in North Carolina because of how conveniently everything is laid out for its guests and its beautiful surroundings in the Highlands.

 The Omni Grove Park Inn